realthunder/asm3-wiki/Core-Changes.md

 ## `PropertyView`

 Add support for `Link` object, which display the properties of the linked object together with the ones from link itself.
+The linked properties are displayed with green color for differentiation.

+Add context menu to expose more advanced functions, such as,

+* Revealing all properties, including hidden ones,

+* Binding expression on any property,

+* Add/remove dynamic properties of all types, removable properties will be shown with yellow background,

+* Change individual property status, such as hidden, read-only, transient, etc.

 Added timer to limit the frequency of handling selection change, which fixes the severe slow down on large selection.